 This Cajun seasoning recipe is the spice mix for you if you're into cooking pan-blackened style.
-Even if you're not, it still makes a great general mix for adding to soups, stews, sauces, grilled meats and roasts.
+Even if you're not, it still makes a great general blend for adding to soups, stews, sauces, grilled meats and roasts.
 It also makes a decent dry rub for steak, pork, fish and corn.
 (See the bottom of the page for links to more of my recipes)

 What You'll Need: (makes 10 tablespoons)